Saudi Arabia–United States relations: 2017 U.S.–Saudi arms deal

 On May 20, 2017, U.S. President Donald Trump authorized a nearly $110B arms deal with Saudi Arabia which was worth $300B over a ten-year period.
 The deal included training and close co-operation with the Saudi Arabian military.
 Signed documents included letters of interest and letters of intent but no actual contracts.
 U.S. defense stocks reached all-time highs after this deal was announced.

 Saudi Arabia has signed billions of dollars of deals with U.S. companies in the arms industry and petroleum industry, including Lockheed Martin, Boeing, Raytheon, General Dynamics, Northrop Grumman, General Electric, ExxonMobil, Halliburton, Honeywell, McDermott International, Jacobs Engineering Group, National Oilwell Varco, Nabors Industries, Weatherford International, Schlumberger and Dow Chemical.

 In August 2018, a laser-guided Mark 82 bomb sold by the U.S. and built by Lockheed Martin was used in the Saudi-led coalition airstrike on a school bus in Yemen, which killed 51 people, including 40 children.

 On May 27, 2020, Bob Menendez, a Democrat on the Senate Foreign Relations Committee, claimed during a CNN op-ed that the Trump administration had been covertly working on plans to sell $1.8 billion worth of weapons to Saudi Arabia.

 According to a draft version of the legislation reviewed by CNN, Democratic Senators Bob Menendez, Patrick Leahy and Tim Kaine were planning to introduce legislation that put strict human rights constraints on foreign arms sales to countries with poor human rights records, such Saudi Arabia and United Arab Emirates.
 President Trump has also received wide criticism for declaring an emergency to bypass the opposition in order to sell weapons worth billions of dollars to Saudi Arabia and the United Arab Emirates, who have been accused of conducting war crimes.

 In August 2024, The Biden administration partially lifted the three-year ban on US arms sales to Saudi Arabia.

 According to Reuters, Saudi Arabia has abandoned its pursuit of a defense treaty in exchange for normalizing relations with Israel.
 In early 2024, Saudi Arabia softened its stance on Palestinian statehood in order to achieve a comprehensive security treaty, informing Washington that Israel's overall commitment to a two-state solution might suffice for the normalization of relations with the Gulf kingdom.

 Mohammed bin Salman's visit to Washington in 2025 is expected to lead to the sale of American F-35 fighter jets, which would be the first delivery of the fighters to a Middle Eastern country other than Israel.
+For years Israel has had a distinct advantage over its neighbors thanks to the exclusive supply of advanced weapons by the US.
+Also, during this meeting, the White House tried to reach an agreement to normalize Saudi relations with Israel, to which Mohammed bin Salman responded by announcing that he did not currently support normalizing relations with Israel due to the lack of a real prospect for forming a Palestinian state.